suneeshjacob/ACRoD/Notation_and_Nomenclature.md

 Since all the motion lies entirely in the xy-plane, the z-component of linear velocity along with the x \& the y components of the angular velocity of the end-effector would be zeros, thereby reducing the size of the Jacobian from six rows to three rows.

+## References
+<a id="1">[1]</a>
+Jacob, Akkarapakam Suneesh, Bhaskar Dasgupta, and Rituparna Datta.
+"Enumeration of spatial manipulators by using the concept of Adjacency Matrix." arXiv preprint arXiv:2210.03327 (2022).

+<a id="2">[2]</a>
+Jacob, Akkarapakam Suneesh, and Bhaskar Dasgupta.
+"Dimensional synthesis of spatial manipulators for velocity and force transmission for operation around a specified task point." arXiv preprint arXiv:2210.04446 (2022).